-Section 5: Pairing your pump and transmitter
+Section 5: Connecting your pump and transmitter

-Before using the sensor for the first time, you will need to pair the pump with the transmitter so that they can communicate with each other.
+Before using the sensor for the first time, you will need to wirelessly connect the pump and transmitter so that they can communicate with each other.
 This allows the sensor information to be displayed on the pump screen.

-To pair your pump with the transmitter:
+To wirelessly connect your pump and transmitter: